SMART WATER METER PROJECT UPDATE

 Bellevue Utilities is updating outdated, manually-read water meters to a new, wireless-read technology.
 There will be no rate increase or surcharges as a result of this project.
 It might even help you reduce your water consumption and save money.

-Starting in the winter of 2019, Utilities will begin replacing water meters at residences and businesses.
+Utilities will begin replacing water meters at businesses and residents in the upcoming year.
 Below, please find a list of frequently asked questions to help learn more about why we are making this change and how the technology can benefit you.
 We invite you to contact us if you would like more information at SmartWater@bellevuewa.gov, or subscribe for updates to this project website.

 The current manual meter reading program faces the following challenges: